Wezirgeldi Ylýasow

-Vezirgeldi Omarovich Ylyasov (born 18 January 1992) is a Turkmen professional footballer who plays for Turkmenistan as midfielder.
+Vezirgeldi Omarovich Ylyasov (born 18 January 1992) is a Turkmen professional footballer who plays for Nebitçi and Turkmenistan as midfielder.

 Club career

 2018–2019 years he has been played for the FC Ahal.

 In February 2020, he signed a contract with the Uzbek club FC Qizilqum Zarafshon.
 On 1 March 2020, Ylyasov made his debut in the Uzbekistan Super League in a 1–3 loss against Nasaf.